 |North Coast & Nechako||70||1.5%||20|

 You can learn more about working in BC from the following sources:

 - Retail pharmacies, which include privately-owned and operated pharmacies, national chains, and pharmacies located in super markets and big box stores.

-In addition to their salaries, pharmacists who work full-time usually receive benefits such as dental coverage and paid sick leave and vacation time.
+In BC, the median annual salary for pharmacists is $95,455.
+Pharmacists who work full-time usually receive benefits such as dental coverage, paid sick leave and vacation time.
 Some pharmacists can also earn bonuses or participate in profit-sharing programs.

-Depending on the work place, pharmacists may belong to a union.
-This means wages and benefits are negotiated by union representatives on their behalf.
+Depending on the work place, you may belong to a union.
+This means wages and benefits are negotiated by union representatives on your behalf.